musm/Amal.jl/README.md

 The Amal library principles include: avoid expensive branches and to avoid table look ups.
-As this library develops these guiding principles may adapt to meet different critera and needs of the Julia community.
+As this library develops these guiding principles may adapt to meet different criteria and the needs of the Julia community.